 The medieval bridge is the quintessential image of the town.
-Built in the XII century, it crosses the river Fluvià and is a must.
-The views from the top of the bridge are great, but where is best seen its monumentality is down from the river and it is where you can take the best pictures.
+Built in the XIIth century, it crosses the river Fluvià and is a must see.
+The views from the top of the bridge are great, but where its monumentality is best seen is down from the river and it’s where you can take the best pictures.

 The Jewish quarter is one of the most important in Europe.
 A visit walking among its streets will reveal real architectural treasures, the most important of which are the “Micvé”.
 The Jewish baths, discovered by chance in 1964, are the thirds discovered in Europe and the only ones in Spain.

-Along with the church of San Vicente, San Julià church-hospital, Casa Cornellà, the monastery of San Pere and the Collegiate Church of Santa Maria are entirely a unique set declared a “National Historic-Artistic set” in 1966.
+Along with the church of San Vicente, San Julià church-hospital, Casa Cornellà, the monastery of San Pere and the Collegiate Church of Santa Maria compose a unique set declared a “National Historic-Artistic set” in 1966.

-To appreciate all site in detail remember that you can make guided walking tours organized by the Tourist Office in the same villa.
-In addition, the Internet itself, you can find this excellent arteguias.com guide which explains in great detail the visit of Besalú.
+In order to fully appreciate all site in detail remember that you can make guided walking tours organized by the Tourist Office in the same villa.
+In addition, on the web, you can find this excellent arteguias.com guide which explains in great detail the visit of Besalú.